 The stereo headphone jack is used to connect the Notebook PC's audio out signal to amplified speakers or headphones.
+This jack also combines SPDIF (Sony/Philips Digital Interface) signals for digital audio output to amplifiers with SPDIF input.
 Using this jack automatically disables the built-in speakers.